Lifeguards

 Swimming zones and what the flags mean

 The red flag means lifeguards strongly advise against swimming due to dangerous conditions or water quality issues.
-Please stay clear from the water and ask a lifeguard for more advice.
+Please stay clear of the water and ask a lifeguard for more advice.

 Swim buoys are located in the water in a box formation to define the swim zone.
 They are circular, yellow and say Swim Area.